May Commencement Guide for Students

 We are proud to bring you coverage of the May Commencement.
 Live coverage of the ceremony allows our students to share this important event with loved ones who normally would not be able to attend, due to health issues or great geographic distances.

 Graduates should rise when the alma mater is played.
 While women leave their caps in place, men remove theirs for the alma mater and await the signal from the assistant marshals for their row to join the recessional.
 Platform occupants withdraw first, then the faculty members.
 Finally, the graduates exit, beginning with the front rows and following the sequence front to back.

 At the commencement ceremony, each graduate receives a diploma cover from President Vaughn.
-The diploma is mailed to the student's permanent home address once all degree requirements have been met and all financial obligations to UT have been satisfied.
-Students should keep their diploma covers and place their diplomas in them when they arrive.
-Most diplomas are mailed by the Registrar's Office by the second week in June.
+The diploma is mailed to the address provided by the student in the "apply to graduate" portal once all degree requirements have been met and all UT financial obligations have been satisfied.

-The names of students receiving bachelor's degrees who are also candidates to receive academic honors are announced at commencement if they have completed their requirements by that day.
-Upon completion, the honors are inscribed on their diplomas and transcripts.
+The names of students receiving bachelor's degrees who are also candidates to receive academic honors are announced at commencement.
+Upon completion of the May semester, the honors are inscribed on their diplomas and transcripts.
 However, graduation honors are not awarded to those receiving second bachelor's degrees.
 Transfer students must have earned at least 31 hours at The University of Tampa in order to qualify for academic honors.
-Students who are scheduled to graduate in August do not receive recognition of honors at the May Commencement Ceremony.
+Students who are scheduled to graduate in August do not receive recognition of honors in the May commencement program.

 The Levels of Latin honors are:

 Cum Laude for those with grade point averages of at least 3.5 earned on all work attempted at the University and grade point averages of at least 3.5 when combined with all previously attempted college work.